 Toxoplasmosis causes a significant economic impact among livestock: it is the cause of a high number of abortions and neonatal mortality, affects milk production and leads to indirect losses derived from veterinary expenses.
 In the case of European cattle sheep, it is estimated that 50% are infected.
 It also affects goats, pigs, rabbits and cows, although the latter quickly eliminate the parasite.

 At Rekom Biotech, we desing and manufacture IVD reagents for diagnosis of Toxoplasmosis.
+If you do not find what you are looking for, you can request our custom-made recombinant proteins/antibodies service.
 Do not hesitate to contact us!

 Toxoplasmosis / Toxoplasma gondii

 |Recombinant chimeric antigen ChimToxo1 for toxoplasmosis detection (SAG1 and GRA8)|